January 10, 2023 by Anna-Bet Stemmet

 When game day is on the cooler side, it can be nice to serve up a hot drink like the super cosy Hot Toddy.
 This time-honoured recipe harks back to the 1800s but is just as popular today.
 It’s also a cinch to prep in batches.
 You just add Wild Turkey Bourbon Whiskey, fresh lemon juice, brown sugar, spices (we like star anise and cloves), and lemon slices to a heat-proof serving container, and Bob’s your uncle.

 The Aperol Spritz is having a major moment right now, so if you’d like to go with a Super Bowl cocktail that is seriously on trend, this is the one.
 Since the majority of the ingredients are sparkly, we recommend you pour these one at a time, but it comes together so quickly, it’s very simple to serve to a crowd.

 16. Mint Julep cocktail

 Fun fact about the Mint Julep – it used to be enjoyed as a breakfast drink in Virginia in the 1800s!
 While we won’t recommend pregaming quite that early in the day, we can attest to the fact that this minty-cool drink is a superb game-day sipper.
-Since it’s served over crushed ice, it is best to prep it one at a time, but you can set up the bourbon, simple syrup and mint leaves, and allow guests to help themselves throughout the day.
-Winning!
+Since it’s served over crushed ice, it is best to prep it one at a time, but you can set up the bourbon, sugar syrup, and mint leaves, and allow guests to help themselves throughout the day.

 17. Gin Rickey cocktail